sw-3/aa-test-contracts/README.md

 This contract is deployed [here](https://mumbai.polygonscan.com/address/0xf6B35b22C9dB8caD52e537012AB569E71CB3e532) on the Polygon testnet.

-There is a Best Pet Poll frontend (link coming soon), allowing users to vote for their favorite kind of pet.
+There is a Best Pet Poll frontend ([GitHub repo here](https://github.com/sw-3/best-pet-poll)), allowing users to vote for their favorite kind of pet.
 The votes are tracked via this smart contract.

 ## ScottsMood.sol